sst/guide/_examples/how-to-create-a-gatsbyjs-app-with-serverless.md

 ---
 layout: example
 title: How to create a Gatsby app with serverless
+short_title: Gatsby
 date: 2021-10-15 00:00:00
 lang: en
+index: 5
+type: webapp
-description: In this example we will look at how to use Batsby with a serverless API to create a simple click counter app.
+description: In this example we will look at how to use Gatsby with a serverless API to create a simple click counter app.
 We'll be using the Serverless Stack Framework (SST) and the SST StaticSite construct to deploy our app to AWS S3 and CloudFront.
+short_desc: Full-stack Gatsby app with a serverless API.
 repo: gatsby-app
 ref: how-to-create-a-gatsby-app-with-serverless
 comments_id: how-to-create-a-gatsby-app-with-serverless/xxxx